glorphindale/langohr.docs/articles/queues.md

 An extract of output produced by this example:

-{% gist %}
+{% gist 00ea1388dea0c93eb327 %}

-As we can see, consumer #1 did not acknowledge three messages (labelled 1, 2 and 5):
+As we can see, consumer #1 did not acknowledge three messages (labelled 0, 2 and 4):

-{% gist %}
+{% gist be64738ccb4fffe8d723 %}

 and then, once consumer #1 had "crashed", those messages were immediately redelivered to the consumer #2:

-{% gist %}
+{% gist 428eeefa8a370c8c939 %}

 To acknowledge a message use `langohr.basic/ack`:

-{% gist %}
+{% gist d8a56fef79de681e4470 %}

-`langohr.basic/ack` takes two arguments: message *delivery tag* and a flag that indicates whether or not we want to acknowledge multiple messages at once.
+`langohr.basic/ack` takes three arguments: a channel, a message *delivery tag* and a flag that indicates whether or not we want to acknowledge multiple messages at once.
 Delivery tag is simply a channel-specific increasing number that the server uses to identify deliveries.

 When acknowledging multiple messages at once, the delivery tag is treated as "up to and including".
 For example, if delivery tag = 5 that would mean "acknowledge messages 1, 2, 3, 4 and 5".